2012 Angolan general election: Conduct

 National police commander General Ambrósio de Lemos said he was ready to ensure that electoral laws were enforced: "We will not tolerate nor allow these elections to be derailed.
 Citizens must be able to access the polling stations, in accordance with their civil rights, without any problems."

 The day before the election, as members of CASA-CE sought to enter the office of the National Electoral Commission (CNE) in order observation rights, police arrested about a dozen party members.
 Party candidate William Tonet told Reuters that police outside the building that they had fired shots to keep away young party members.
 However, this was unconfirmed by an unnamed police officer at the Quarta Esquadra police station nearby, though the arrests were affirmed.
 Tonet added that no injuries occurred.
-He mentioned that of the 6,850 requestioned accreditions, only 3,000 had been given.
+He mentioned that of the 6,850 requisitioned accreditions, only 3,000 had been given.
 However, the CNE had said it approved 97,000 local observers from the nine parties and coalitions that were contesting the election.
 Luis Ngimbi, the head of a local team of observers, said of the campaign that "while no major incidents were reported, the campaign has been disappointing because of the lack of details of promises."

 Samakuva also expressed concern prior to the election about possible irregularities, mainly in regards to the voter roll.
 He said: "Many Angolans' names don't appear on the voter roll, and in many places the voter roll has not been released.
 We have come to the conclusion that the National Electoral Commission is not ready.
 The conditions don't exist to ensure the minimum of an organised, transparent process."
 He also sought to meet Dos Santos to express the concerns and ask for monitoring accreditation for 2,000 of its party workers.

 After Dos Santos, who voted at a school near his official residence, said: "I am satisfied because the process is going smoothly throughout the country.
 I urge all Angolans to vote, to vote for democracy, which is important," he said.
 "Today people have power in their hands, and it's a great responsibility."
 This was the first direct vote on his presidency.

 The African Union claimed that the elections had been "free, fair, transparent and credible", but noted that opposition parties had not been given equal access to the media.
 UNITA announced that they would appeal the results of the election, claiming that the results announced by the National Election Commission did not match their counts at polling stations.
 CASA-CE took the same position.